henryaj/qelp/README.md

 # qelp

-Like Yelp, but worse.
-(Hey, at least it isn't full of out-of-date entries like its name-brand competitor...)
+A little Yelp clone.
 Built using Ruby on Rails, with testing from RSpec and Capybara.
 Postgres is the database of choice here.
+This was the foundation on which [Railstagram](https://github.com/henryaj/railstagram) was built, which is much more impressive (both technically and aesthetically).

 ## Technologies